KhronosGroup/Vulkan-Loader/docs/LoaderLayerInterface.md

 pointer in the newly created object.
 Thus, the layer must fill in the dispatch table pointer if the loader *trampoline* will not do so.
-Common cases where a layer (or implementation) may create a dispatchable object without loader *trampoline* code is as follows:
+Common cases where a layer (or driver) may create a dispatchable object without loader *trampoline* code is as follows:
 - Layers that wrap dispatchable objects
 - Layers which add extensions that create dispatchable objects
 - Layers which insert extra Vulkan functions in the stream of functions they intercept from the application
-- Implementations which add extensions that create dispatchable objects
+- Drivers which add extensions that create dispatchable objects

 The desktop loader provides a callback that can be used for initializing a dispatchable object.